top of page

 What is Laser Therapy?

-Laser therapy uses light energy to cause a photochemical effect (called photobiomodulation) at the cellular level encouraging cells to optimize their metabolism.
-This in essence "wakes up" damaged cells and encourages them to repair themselves.
+Laser therapy uses light energy to cause a photochemical effect at the cellular level encouraging cells to optimize their metabolism.
+This "wakes up" damaged cells and encourages tissues to repair themselves.

 It is a regenerative medicine therapy which has some of the following benefits: